Mary L. Good: Louisiana State University System

 Good spent 25 years in teaching and research at Louisiana State University and the University of New Orleans, which was at the time part of the Louisiana State University System.
 Good went to Baton Rouge as director of the radiochemistry laboratory and as an instructor and assistant professor of chemistry (1954–1958).
 At Baton Rouge she worked on iodine and sulfur chemistry with Sean McGlynn.

 In 1958 Good and her husband moved to New Orleans when both were offered positions at a new campus that was being established.
 The Louisiana State University New Orleans (LSUNO) was the first university in the southern states to open as a fully integrated institution.
 Expanding on her work in radiochemistry, Good became interested in using spectroscopy to study inorganic chemistry compounds, taking measurements and relating experimental results to theoretical predictions.
 She was able to study molecular bonding in both solutions and solid states.
 She also was able to extract rhodium complexes, using organic solvents, and demonstrate that they were bimetallic.

 Good moved up the academic ranks to become the Boyd Professor of Chemistry at New Orleans (1974–1978), the first woman to achieve the university's most distinguished rank.
 From 1978 to 1980, she returned to Baton Rouge to develop a new program as the Boyd Professor of Materials Science, Division of Engineering Research.

 Good was one of the first people to use Mössbauer spectroscopy techniques for basic chemical research.
 Mössbauer spectroscopy enables researchers to study the interactions of gamma rays with matter, observing very small differences in the energy of electrons within atoms.
 This data can be used to identify the molecular structure of complicated compounds containing metal ions.

-Good contributed to the understanding of catalysts such as ruthenium which activate or speed up chemical reactions.
+Good contributed to the understanding of catalysts such as ruthenium.
 At that time, no one had attempted to observe Mössbauer effects in ruthenium, in part because it had to be examined at extremely low temperatures, cooled by liquid helium.
 Good was able to study ruthenium, which exists in a variety of oxidation states, and derive detailed chemical and structural information.

 She also did work in materials science on the physical and biological investigations of marine antifouling coatings, used to remove barnacles from ships.
 Her publications include more than 100 articles in refereed journals and several books.